Home » Wolf Connection System

 What is the Wolf Connection System?

 The Wolf Connection System (WCS) is an all inclusive web-based student success system.
-In addition to providing faculty and staff with the ability to refer struggling students to the university student success specialist, WCS is where students can schedule and manage their advising appointments in the Academic Advising and Learning Center.
+In addition to providing faculty and staff with the ability to refer struggling students to the university student success specialist, WCS is where students can schedule and manage their advising and tutoring appointments in the Student Success and Advising office.
 Students can also see their schedule, manage their calendar, view their notes from previous advising appointments, and email their professors in one-click to communicate an absence or illness.

 What Happens After a Referral?

-Referrals are securely sent to Western’s Student Success Specialist, Jesse Poole, for review.
+Referrals are securely sent to Western’s Student Success Specialists for review.
 Additionally, an email is automatically sent to the student informing them that a faculty member is concerned about their academic progress.

 The student success specialist will attempt to contact the student via telephone and provide the student with an opportunity to meet and discuss the difficulties they are facing.